Henry Parkes: On the backbench

-Parkes, now 77 years old, was replaced by Reid as the leader of the free traders, and he henceforth sat as an independent member.
-Parkes' political energies were now wholly occupied by Federation.
+Parkes, now 77 years old, was replaced by Reid as the leader of the Free Trade Party, and he henceforth sat as an independent member.
+Parkes's political energies were now wholly occupied by Federation.
 In response to pressure from Parkes, Reid endorsed a scheme of a second, directly elected federal convention, followed by a referendum.
 Parkes had already mooted a referendum, but strongly favoured a convention delegates being chosen by premiers, rather than elected by the public.
 In quest of his political enemy, Parkes stood against Reid at the 1895 general election for Sydney-King, winning 44 percent of the vote.
-In 1896 he sought to re-enter parliament at the bye-election for the seat of Waverley, winning just 11.5 percent of the vote.
+In 1896 he sought to re-enter parliament at the by-election for the seat of Waverley, winning just 11.5 percent of the vote.
 This proved to be the anti-climactic end of his 40 year long career in the New South Wales Parliament.

-In 1887, a sum of £9,000 had been collected by his friends and placed in the hands of trustees for investment.
-From this fund he had been receiving an income of over £500 a year, but the financial crisis of 1893 reduced this to little more than £200.
-Parkes was obliged to sell his collection of autograph letters and many other things that he valued, to provide for his household.
-A movement was made in December 1895 to obtain a grant for him from the government but nothing had been done when he fell ill in April 1896.
-Towards the end of his life, Parkes resided at Kenilworth, a Gothic mansion in Johnston Street, Annandale, a Sydney suburb.
+Parkes resided at Kenilworth, a Gothic mansion in Johnston Street, Annandale, a Sydney suburb.
 Its owner sought the prestige of having Parkes as a tenant, and gave favourable terms.

 He died on 27 April; by that time he was living in poverty.
-He was survived by his third wife, five daughters and one son of the first marriage, and five sons and one daughter by the second.
-One of his sons, Varney Parkes, an architect, entered parliament and was postmaster-general in the Reid ministry from August 1898 to September 1899.
-Another, Cobden Parkes, eventually became the New South Wales Government Architect.
-Parkes had left directions that his funeral should be as simple as possible; a state funeral was declined, but a very large number of people attended when he was placed by the side of his first wife at Faulconbridge in the grounds of his former home in the Blue Mountains.

 His portrait by the artist Julian Ashton is in a public collection in Sydney.